December 21 – Savannah & South Carolina

 ‘Thalia’

-Another weekend came to a close.
-While we didn’t add any new birds to our year list, we had a great trip exploring Savannah and its surrounding area.
+Finally, another weekend came to a close.
+Although we didn’t manage to add any new birds to our year list, the trip to Savannah and its surrounding area was truly memorable.
+The combination of historical sites, diverse birdlife, and delicious Southern cuisine made it a fantastic adventure.

 Trip Summary: